dbca-wa/drupal-agov/README.md

 ## Usage

+Needs php 7.1+ installed to build (can run anywhere with docker)

-./build.sh - downloads composer and installs drupal/agov dependencies with it, then overlays src/ over web/ (keep modifications in src/)
+ * ./build.sh - downloads composer and installs drupal/agov dependencies with it, then overlays src/ over web/ (keep modifications in src/)
-./run.sh - runs the project locally on port 8080 using a centos7 php7.1 docker image
+ * ./run.sh - runs the project locally on port 8080 using a centos7 php7.1 docker image

 ## What does the template do?